Do Go On - 207 - The Golden State Killer

 This is a psychological profile they put together.

-I mean, it was not accurate though
+I mean, it just was not accurate, though,

 in the terms of that he would keep attacking

-unless he was jailed.
+unless he was jail.

 Yeah.

-Which we don't, I don't know yet, but.
+Which we don't, I don't know yet.

-So some of it, and this is a little spoiler, some of it, bang on.
+So some of it, and this is a little spoiler.

 Really?

-Some of it, not quite, but some of it, fuck, bang on.
+But some of it, fuck, bang on.

 He didn't dress well at all.